 One of the most common questions we get here is What size plate carrier do I need?
 The short answer to this question involves the shape of your body and whether you want to wear your plate carrier alone or with additional armor, but it’s not that simple.
-To find the right plate carrier size, you’ll also need to consider your height, weight, how much protection you want, and what other gear you’ll be carrying on your body when you wear your plate carrier.
+To find the right plate carrier size, you’ll also need to consider your height, weight, and how much protection you want.

 Like most gear, plate carriers come in various sizes and styles.
 A good rule of thumb is to order a plate carrier one size larger than your chest measurement.
 To make sure that you get just the right fit, here are some tips about What Size Plate Carrier Do I Need?

 So, the answer is that there isn’t an exact science to plate carrier sizing.
 If you want to be as comfortable as possible while wearing body armor, it’s best to measure yourself before ordering a plate carrier and use those measurements when choosing your size.

 If you intend to use your plate carrier as a replacement for body armor, there are a few things to consider to ensure that you get it right.
 Plate carriers come in different sizes and styles, so one carrier will only fit some wearers.
 This is especially true when using a plate carrier as an alternative to standard-issue body armor.

 The most essential factors in plate carrier sizing are shoulder and chest size because they determine where on your body to mount your plates.

 For example, if you have narrow shoulders but a broad chest, you should look at plate carriers with smaller armholes or adjustable straps.
 Choose a plate carrier with an adjustable cummerbund (the belt around your waist) or even no cummerbund.